finalpi/wechat2tg/README.md

 ## Notice

 1. This project is intended only for technical research and learning and must not be used for illegal purposes.
-2. Due to the use of web protocol microsoft may be blocked, please note before use!!
-3. Please submit any issues you encounter to the issue tracker.
+2. Please submit any issues you encounter to the issue tracker.

 ## Installation